Archangel Raphael

 Who Raphael is, in one sentence

 Raphael is the archangel most clearly associated with healing because Tobit presents him as the angel sent to answer prayer, guide Tobias, protect Sarah, and restore Tobit's sight.
-The page belongs beside the broader archangels choir tradition because Raphael is both a named figure and one of the seven who stand before God.
+The figure belongs beside the broader archangels choir tradition because Raphael is both a named figure and one of the seven who stand before God.

 The important word is sent.
 Raphael does not act as an independent spiritual power in the story.